-Defined as the loss of more than 500 mL of blood after a vaginal delivery or 1 liter of blood after a C-section, postpartum hemorrhage (PPH) is the deadliest complication of childbirth worldwide, with 1 woman dying because of it every 4 minutes.
+Defined as the loss of more than 1 liter of blood in the first 24 hours after giving birth accompanied with signs of low blood volume (such as passing out or low blood pressure), postpartum hemorrhage (PPH) is the deadliest complication of childbirth worldwide, with one woman dying because of it every 4 minutes.
 Even though a woman’s blood volume increases by 40 percent during her pregnancy, an excessive hemorrhage can still be life-threatening.

 PPH may be primary (occurring within the first 24 hours after delivery) or secondary (occuring from 24 hours to 6-12 weeks postpartum).
 Primary PPH occurs in about 4-8 percent of all deliveries.
 The great majority of the time (about 80 percent) this happens because of something called uterine atony.
 This is when the uterus does not contract after the baby and placenta are delivered, resulting in blood vessels remaining open and left to bleed very briskly.
 Risk factors for uterine atony include an infection in the uterus, prolonged labor, having delivered a large or multiple babies, or having had an excessive amount of amniotic fluid.